 The News items relate to applications of biotechnologies in food and agriculture in developing countries and their major focus is on the activities of FAO, other UN agencies/bodies and the 15 CGIAR research centres.
 The News items cover all food and agricultural sectors (crops, forestry, fisheries/aquaculture, livestock, agro-industry) and a wide range of biotechnologies (e.g. use of molecular markers, artificial insemination, triploidisation, biofertilisers, micropropagation, genomics, genetic modification etc.).
 New documents are included as News if they are freely available on the web and, for people who can't download them or who wish further information, an e-mail contact is also provided.
 The News service was launched in January 2002 and all News items posted since then (there were 800 in the first 9 years) are available here.
 The news and event items on this website are also disseminated through an e-mail newsletter called FAO-BiotechNews that is published in six different versions, one per language i.e. Arabic, Chinese, English, French, Russian and Spanish.
 To subscribe, send a message to FAO-Biotech-News@fao.org indicating which e-mail addresses are to be subscribed and in which language they wish to receive the newsletter.

-From 5 November to 2 December 2012 the FAO Biotechnology Forum is hosting its next e-mail conference, which has the provisional title "GMOs in the pipeline: Looking to the next five years in the crop, forestry, livestock, aquaculture and agro-industry sectors in developing countries".
-Its goal is to inform the debate about genetically modified organisms (GMOs) in the pipeline, considering the specific kind of GMOs that are likely to be commercialised in developing countries over the next five years and to discuss their potential implications.
+On 4-24 March 2013, the FAO Biotechnology Forum is hosting its next e-mail conference, entitled "Impacts of genomics and other 'omics' for the crop, forestry, livestock, fishery and agro-industry sectors in developing countries".
 The conference is open to everyone, is free and will be moderated.
 To subscribe to the conference, send an e-mail to email@example.com with the following one line in the body of the message (leave the subject line blank):

 Where firstname and lastname refer to the person's first and last name.
 For example, if the subscriber's name is John Smith, then the line should be:

-A background document is being prepared and will be sent to Forum members before the conference begins and placed on the Forum website, at http://www.fao.org/biotech/biotech-forum/en/.
-For more information, contact firstname.lastname@example.org.
+A 10-page background document was prepared and is available on the Forum website, at http://www.fao.org/biotech/biotech-forum/en/.
+For more information, contact firstname.lastname@example.org

 | || |